-I’m a novelist, critic, and writer of non-fiction.
+I’m a novelist, columnist, critic, and writer of non-fiction.

 My latest non-fiction is Stalin and the Scientists (Faber, October 2016).
 The Smoke, my most recent novel, was published by Gollancz in February 2018.
-I recently finished work on a big reprint anthology, We Robots, out now through Head of Zeus; I’m currently working on a book about writers and political power, and an absurdly huge novel sequence (because if not now, when?)
+My big reprint anthology, We Robots, is out now through Head of Zeus.
+Engineers of Human Souls, a book about writers and political power, is forthcoming from Bridge Street Press.
+A new novel, Childish Things, is doing the rounds.

 I ‘ve ridden various hobby-horses: perception (The Eye: A Natural History), 20th-century radical politics (The Weight of Numbers), the shipping system (Dead Water) and augmented reality (Wolves).
 I co-founded and edited Arc magazine, then joined New Scientist as arts editor.
 I still write for New Scientist, also a monthly science-fiction column for the Times and reviews for the Telegraph ,the FT, The Times, The Spectator, and others.

 My life looks more or less like this.